 Certain circumstances may arise where a member's use of a hair hold would be reasonable and proportionate to the threat level presented by a subject, and where other force options are not available or feasible.
-In these rare and exigent circumstances, a member may grab or pull a subject's hair when they are struggling to gain control, and the subject is assaulting the member or others (minimum threat level of a Threatening Assailant on the Use of Force Framework).
+In these rare and exigent circumstances, a member may grab or pull a subject's hair when they are struggling to gain control, and the subject is assaulting the member or others.